Lappicy/DeforestMapBiomas/README.md

-# DeforestMapBiomas
+# LandScriptDeforestMap
-Deforestation analysis on MapBiomas Data
+Deforestation analysis on classified images

 The following code is aimed to help with deforestation analysis, using classified images - such as from MapBiomas.